victorberdugo1/Battleship/README.md

 The function will return 0 if the coordinates of the ship are correct, and 1 if they are not.

-If a ship is introduced incorrectly, the following message will be displayed:
+If a ship is introduced incorrectly, an error message will be displayed.

 At this point, the player can see the positions of their ships on the board.
-Note that there is a ship of size 5 located in the matrix; it is shown in red, and the rest are in blue.

 ### Start Game